 Product information sheet

-Pursuant to point 1(b) of Article 3, the supplier shall be enter the information into the product database as set out in Table 4.
+Pursuant to point 1(b) of Article 3, the supplier shall enter the information into the product database as set out in Table 3.

-The user manual or other literature provided with the product shall clearly indicate the link to the model in the product database as a human-readable Uniform Resource Locator (URL) or as QR code or by providing the product registration number.
+The user manual or other literature provided with the product shall clearly indicate the link to the model in the product database as a human-readable Uniform Resource Locator (URL) or as a QR code or by providing the product registration number.

-Table 4 Content, order and format of the product information sheet
+Table 3 Content, order and format of the product information sheet